oybed/examples/ci-cd-starter/README.md

 ## How to Know It's Working

-You want to see that a basic Java app has been built my Jenkins and deployed the nexus.
+You want to see that a basic Java app has been built my Jenkins, deployed the nexus and awaiting deployment.
 Here's how to do that.

 1. Login into Jenkins.
-You'll see a hello world maven build.
+You'll see a `ci-cd/java-app-pipeline` build.
 If it's already run, jump to step TODO
 2. If it hasn't run yet, kick it off.
 3. If the build begins to checkout source code and building the app, then jump to step 4.
 If the build just hangs for a minute or so, with a message like "[Pipeline] node Still waiting to schedule task Waiting for next available executor:", you need to redeploy Jenkins (via the UI by clicking on the Jenkins deployment or via CLI).
-What's happened here is that Jenkins was deployed before the `mvn` slave image it needs was finished building.
+What's happened here is that Jenkins was deployed before the `mvn-build-pod` slave image it needs was finished building.
 Jenkins will automatically pick it up on reboot.
 Go back to step 1.
-4. Wait for the build to complete successfully.
+4. The build should finish compiling the app, deploying to nexus, and creating a container image.
+It should now wait for confirmation to deploy the image.
+Approve the deployment and check that the deployment in the `Dev` project completes.
 If it fails, then something is wrong - open a ticket in this repo.
 5. Navigate to the Nexus webpage and click on browse -> components -> labs-snapshots.
 You should see an entry for "automation-api."
 If not, something went wrong - open a ticket in this repo.

 If you prefer, you can actually do the above steps by using the new Builds -> Pipelines tab in OpenShift Console as well.
 Be advised that "Build #1" in the Pipelines view may show build started, when in fact the build is not running because Jenkins redeployed.
 In this case, you'll need to kick a new build.